ysk3a/spring-security-tutorial/readme.md

 ## youtube.com/watch?v=R76S0tfv36w
 - Files of focus:
   - /config, ProductController, Product, UserInfo, UserInfoRepository, ProductService
-- Note the changes in Spring Security 3.1
+- Note the changes in Spring Boot 3.1
   - in SecurityConfig, there is no more override configure method.
 Instead, we need a bean of user detail service to define the authentication related stuff, `@Bean public UserDetailsService userDetailsService()`.
     - in here we can define the user details with different types of authorization levels
   - Before version 3.1, the implementation required a configure method whereas in 3.1 we need to replace with SecurityFilterChain.